sav-che/TL-2/Authors/Behm, Moritz {std. M. Behm}.md

-> [!cite] BHL link: this entry starts at [page 50](https://www.biodiversitylibrary.org/item/103859#page/60/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 50](https://www.biodiversitylibrary.org/page/33265247) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Behm, Moritz (1867-?), German (Bavarian) pharmacist, educated at the humanistic Gymnasium Nürnberg, qualified himself for the study of pharmacy 1884-1890, at the University of München 1890 as student with Radlkofer, at the University of Erlangen, Dr. phil. ib.
-1895. (*M. Behm*).
+1895.
+**Abbreviated name**: *M. Behm*

 #### Herbarium and types